LoginRadius/php-sdk/README.md

 ```

 <h6 id="TrackableStatusFetching-get">Trackable Status Fetching (GET)</h6>
 The Trackable status API works very similar to the Status API but it returns a Post id that you can use to track the stats(shares, likes, comments) for a specific share/post/status update.
-This API requires setting permissions in your LoginRadius Dashboard.<br><br> This API is used to retrieve a tracked post based on the passed in post ID value.
+This API requires setting permissions in your LoginRadius Dashboard.

+This API is used to retrieve a tracked post based on the passed in post ID value.
 This API requires setting permissions in your LoginRadius Dashboard.

 **Note:** To utilize this API you need to find the ID for the post you want to track, which might require using Trackable Status Posting API first.